SSDD-2025/practica-sistemas-distribuidos-2025-grupo-14/README.md

 ## 📤 Publishing docker-compose.prod.yml as an OCI Artifact

-Make sure you have oras installed and Docker is properly configured
+Make sure you have oras installed.

 Run the provided script